xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/how_to_install_modules_in_x-cart_5.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:12 +0400'
 identifier: ref_fTUahl4n
-title: How to Install Modules in X-Cart 5
+title: How to Install Addons in X-Cart 5
 order: 100
 published: true
 ---